 This condition may occur with:

-- Bronchiectasis -- disease in which the large airways in the lungs are damaged
+- Bronchiectasis -- disease in which the large airways in the lungs are damaged by chronic infection

 - Chronic osteomyelitis -- bone infection